VR-25/acc/README.md

 By default, ACC uses whichever [charging switch](https://github.com/VR-25/acc/blob/dev/acc/charging-switches.txt) works.
 However, things don't always go well.

-- Some switches are unreliable under certain conditions (e.g., screen off).
+- Some switches are unreliable under certain conditions (e.g., while display is off).

 - Others hold a [wakelock](https://duckduckgo.com/lite/?q=wakelock).
 This causes fast battery drain when charging is paused and the device remains plugged.

-Refer back to `DEFAULT CONFIGURATION (wake_unlock)`.
+- Charging keeps being re-enabled by the system, seconds after acc daemon disables it.
+As a result, the battery eventually charges to 100% capacity, regardless of pause_capacity.

-- High CPU load and inability to re-enable charging were also reported.
+- High CPU load (drains battery) was also reported.

 - In the worst case scenario, the battery status is reported as `discharging`, while it's actually `charging`.